 What was the result?
 The textbook weight, originally two kilos, was reduced to one.
-The one-kilo notebooks are now half.
-Now my kids don't need the heavy trolley bags.
-They're using small, light backpacks.
-Fully loaded with school materials, including a bottle of water, each backpack weighs only two kilos.
+The one-kilo notebooks became half.
+Now my kids don't need the heavy 3,000-peso trolley bags.
+They're using small, light 900-peso backpacks made by Simon Designs.
+Fully loaded with school materials, including a bottle of water, each backpack now weighs only two kilos.

 What a relief.
 I used to lift the trolley bags and put them inside the car, drive the kids to school, open the back door of the car, lift the trolley bags again, tell the kids to pull them to their classroom before I carry one bag to the second floor.
 But now the kids bring the backpacks themselves.
-They get in and out of the car and proceed to their classrooms without my help.
+No more trolley bags.
+They get in and out of the car and run to their classrooms without my help.

 There was a small problem, though, during the splitting of the textbooks.
 The first half became deprived of a back cover and the second half lacked a front cover.
 But this condition was easily solved.
 The printing press simply had the original cover photocopied in black-and-white.

 Later I realized another benefit from splitting the textbooks.
-Usually, an entire textbook suffers from wear-and-tear because of regular use.
+Usually, an entire textbook go through wear-and-tear because of regular use.
 But if it is split, only the first part, the one used in school, initially degrades.
-The second remains new because it is kept in a locker at home, until the kids need them.
+The second remains new because it is kept in a locker at home, until our kids need them.